dejarobs/Active-Directory/README.md

 ## Overview

-This project demonstrates the deployment and administration of a Windows Server 2022 Active Directory environment in a virtual lab using UTM.
+This project demonstrates the deployment and administration of an enterprise Active Directory environment hosted in Microsoft Azure.

-The purpose of this lab is to gain hands-on experience with enterprise Windows administration by configuring a Domain Controller, managing users and groups, applying Group Policy, joining client computers to the domain, and documenting the entire process.
+The lab includes configuring a Windows Server Domain Controller, joining a Windows 11 client to the domain, managing users and groups, configuring Group Policy, implementing NTFS permissions, reviewing Windows Security events, performing PowerShell administration, and documenting the entire deployment.

 ## Objectives